 - Xi yang shen

-- Tienchi ginseng
+- Western ginseng

 For Patients & Caregivers

-- To treat diabetes
+- Treat diabetes

 For Healthcare Professionals

 A popular herb often confused with Asian or Panax ginseng, American ginseng has unique medicinal properties.
 It is frequently used in Chinese medicine to nourish “Yin” (1).
-American ginseng is also used in supplemental form to improve athletic performance, strength and stamina, and to treat diabetes and cancer.
-The saponin glycosides, also known as ginsenosides or panaxosides, are thought responsible for its biological effects.
+American ginseng is also used in supplemental form to improve athletic performance, strength, and stamina, and to treat diabetes and cancer.
+Saponin glycosides, also known as ginsenosides or panaxosides, are thought responsible for its biological effects.
 In lab studies, ginsenosides have both stimulatory and inhibitory CNS effects (4), can alter cardiovascular tone, enhance humoral and cellular-dependent immunity, and exert anticancer effects (15) (16) (28).
 Other preclinical studies suggest enhanced anticancer activities when combined with antioxidants (14), synergistic effects with 5-fluorouracil (17), and protection against oxidative stress in irradiated human lymphocytes (18).

 Studies in humans are limited.
-Current data suggest that American ginseng may improve glucose control in diabetics (2) (6), and that it is safe for long-term use (25).
-It also demonstrated a modest effect in reducing the number and severity of colds (12); and enhanced working memory in healthy adults (21) and in patients with schizophrenia (24).
+Current data suggest that American ginseng may help improve glucose control in diabetics (2) (6) (29) (30) and that it is safe for long-term use (25).
+It has a modest effect in reducing number and severity of colds (12), and may enhance working memory (21) (24) (27).

 Ginsenosides are thought responsible for American ginseng’s activity, although the exact mechanism of action is unknown.
 Related species, such as Panax ginseng, have been the focus of most laboratory and clinical research.
-Experiments using extracts from these species indicate that ginsenosides stimulate and inhibit the CNS (4).
+Experiments using extracts from these species indicate that ginsenosides stimulate and inhibit the central nervous system (4).
 The extracts also stimulate TNF alpha production by alveolar macrophages (10).

 The Rg1 ginsenoside present in American ginseng is associated with improvements in humoral and cell-mediated immune response and increases in T helper cells, T lymphocytes, and NK cells in mice (5).
 American ginseng was also shown to lower serum glucose and may affect carbohydrate metabolism (2) (6).

-Several ginsenosides demonstrated anticancer properties in vitro (3).
-Current data suggest that the antiproliferative effects of American ginseng are due to compound K, a metabolite of the ginsenoside Rb1, but not Rb1 as previously thought (22).
+Several ginsenosides have demonstrated anticancer properties in vitro (3).
+Current data suggest that antiproliferative effects of American ginseng are due to compound K, a metabolite of the ginsenoside Rb1, but not Rb1 as previously thought (22).
 In a rodent study, the herb significantly attenuated colon carcinogenesis by reducing tumor number and load, and was associated with suppression of proinflammatory cytokine activation (26).